dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.3.5
+- Fixed the discrepancy between the light theme in applications and settings
+- Fixed the abrupt disappearance of the program when collapsing
+- For a light theme, opacity was increased
+- Added smooth animation of changing the application theme was added

 # Version 1.4.3.4
 - Fixed the calculation of the weight of files in the temp folder

 # Version 1.4.3.3
 - The program no longer closes if some kind of "protection" prevents cleaning
-- Fixed updating the list if you didn't select
+- fixed updating the list if you didn't select the import file
 - Now, when you select an icon you can choose: display only icons or all files in the selection menu

 # Version 1.4.3.2